, , ,

 Heating

-Gardeners in warmer climates may not need heat mats, as the fluorescent bulbs do provide heat to the shelf above.
+Gardeners in warmer climates may not need heat mats, as the fluorescent bulbs provide heat to the shelf above.
 If you are in a milder climate, experiment with this before investing in heat mats and thermometers!

 Mid-season growing station configuration with larger seedlings on non-heated shelves (click to see larger photo).